 James Marshall didn’t come to California to find gold.
 But then he noticed a glinting rock in the dirt while constructing a new mill for local landowner John Sutter.
 It was 1848, and Marshall’s fate—and that of California—had just changed forever.

-Fueled by greed and fear, the Anglo settlers who flocked to California declared war on the Native Californians who had come before them.
+The Anglo settlers who flocked to California declared war on the Native Californians who had come before them.
 But Forty-Niners weren’t the first white people to oppress or even enslave Native Americans in California.
-The very land on which Marshall spotted the gold was part of a vast empire built on the slave labor of native peoples.
+The very land on which Marshall spotted the gold was part of a vast empire built on the slave labor of Indigenous peoples.

 Before John Sutter became a land baron, he was Johann Suter, a debt-ridden shop owner in Switzerland.
 Rather than serve jail time for his debts, the 31-year-old left his home country—and his wife and five children—behind.